ucsf-wynton/wynton-website-hpc/docs/status/incidents-upcoming.md

 #### <span style="color: orange;">Network upgrades (full downtime)</span>

-**Reviced notice**: We have decided to hold back on upgrading BeeGFS during the downtime and only focus on the remain parts including network upgrades.
+**Revised notice**: We have decided to hold back on upgrading BeeGFS during the downtime and only focus on the remain parts including network upgrades.
 The scope of the work is still non-trivial.
 There is a risk that the downtime will extend into Thursday December 10.
 However, if everything go smoothly, we hope that Wynton HPC will be back up by the end of Monday or during the Tuesday.
-There will only be one continous downtime, that is, when the cluster comes back up, it will stay up.
+There will only be one continuous downtime, that is, when the cluster comes back up, it will stay up.
 <br><span class="timestamp">December 3, 09:00 PDT</span>

 **Notice**: Starting early Monday December 7, the cluster will be powered down